ccmCCMfk/WorldAfford/README.md

 ## 4.Train
 python train.py to train a model.

-Please modify the paths.
+please modify the paths.
 ## 5.Test
 python test.py to test a model.

-Please modify the paths.
+please modify the paths.